By David Tomas, on 28 March 2022

 9. Price Framing Impacts Consumer Decisions

 Comparing prices is always an important part of the buying process so price framing can have a major impact on how consumers perceive a product.
-A number of studies have shown that consumers will actually spend more when price difference is emphasized rather than total price.
+A number of studies have shown that consumers will actually spend more when the price difference is emphasized rather than the total price.

 What exactly does that mean?
 Let's say you are selling a phone that costs 350 dollars and you have additional accessories that people can buy to go with it such as a case, a portable power bank, etc. People will be more likely to purchase these items if they are advertised as "for only 20 dollars more get a power bank."
 They are less likely to purchase if the advertisement says "for 370 dollars, get a power bank included in your purchase" The way in which the price is presented makes a difference in the consumer's willingness to spend.